elasticio/elasticio.github.io/content/_components/dropbox/index.md

 description: Component to interact with Dropbox.
 icon: dropbox.png
 icontext: Dropbox component
-category: Dropbox component
+category: dropbox
-createdDate: 2020-04-09
+updatedDate: 2021-03-12
-updatedDate: 2020-11-20
+ComponentVersion: 1.0.2
 ---

 ## General information

 ### Description

-Component to interact with Dropbox.
+Component to interact with [Dropbox](https://www.dropbox.com).
 Dropbox is a cloud storage service, which allows copy files to the cloud and accesses them later from a different device.

 ### Technical Notes